-Texting a keyword to a designated SMS short code is the simplest way and most common to opt in to a campaign.
-The keyword and short code can be advertised in store, online, or on other marketing materials.
+Texting a keyword to a designated SMS short code is the simplest and most common way to opt in to a campaign.
+The keyword and short code can be advertised in-store, online, or on other marketing materials.
 Ideally, every marketing material would have at least a mention of your text marketing campaign.

 With web opt-in, customers enter their phone numbers into a form on a website and receive a confirmation via text message.
 If your website drives most of your business, a web opt-in form could be the most effective way to drive sign-ups.
 In any scenario, a web opt-in form can supplement a mobile opt-in strategy.

-It’s also possible to subscribe to a text marketing campaign by filling out a paper form, but since this way requires a data entry, it’s less popular than web or mobile opt-in methods.
+It’s also possible to subscribe to a text marketing campaign by filling out a paper form, but since this way requires data entry, it’s less popular than web or mobile opt-in methods.

 The need to generate subscribers does not go away after your text marketing campaign launches.
 You should keep a continual focus on acquiring more mobile numbers to grow your subscriber base.
-Often times getting a new customer to subscribe is simply a matter of letting them know the option to receive texts exists.
+Oftentimes, getting a new customer to subscribe is simply a matter of letting them know the option to receive texts exists.
 Think outside the box and utilize different marketing channels to advertise your opt-in keyword and short code to drive new subscribers.

-Particularly for mobile opt-in, take advantage of opportunities to advertise your keyword and short code on social media by including a call to action to opt-in for updates and specials in Twitter and Facebook posts.
+Particularly for mobile opt-in, take advantage of opportunities to advertise your keyword and short code on social media by including a call to action to opt in for updates and specials in Twitter and Facebook posts.

 Including a link to the web opt-in form in email marketing messages is another excellent way to reach new subscribers.

-Similar to as you would to gain more email subscribers, prompt website visitors with a web opt-in form to start receiving your text messages.
+Prompt website visitors with a web opt-in form to start receiving your text messages.

-Now that we’ve covered all the basics, it’s time to move on to compliance, which ensures that your texts both are legal and adhere to the highest industry standards.
+Now that we’ve covered all the basics, it’s time to move on to compliance, which ensures that your texts are legal and adhere to the highest industry standards.